-Quaternary Geoecology Research Group and Stable Isotope Laboratory
+Quaternary Geoecology Research Group

 Head of the research group: dr hab.
 Maciej T. Krajcarz

-Institute of Geological Sciences PAS
+Institute of Geological Sciences, Polish Academy of Sciences

 Research Center in Warsaw